 We’d love to receive submissions on the following topics, but please don’t let this list limit your creativity:

 - Effective advocacy techniques

-- New media tools (especially affordable advertising, advocacy tools, mobile and other new tools)
+- New media tools, especially affordable advertising, advocacy tools and social media

 - Using data to win campaigns and measure success

 - Growing your campaign or movement

 - The most cohesive trainings are usually given by only one or two people.
 For that reason, training sessions are limited to no more than two trainers.

 - Session blocks are 75 minutes.
 We’ll do our best to accommodate scheduling needs of your trainers but cannot guarantee timing.

 - Because we have more than 400 speakers each year, we ask that speakers pay a small registration fee to help us cover some of the cost of attendance.
 The earlybird speaker rate is $140 for the full conference (less than the cost of a day pass).
 We offer exemptions to this policy based on need.
 Information on how to request a complimentary speaker pass will be sent to panel organizers once sessions are accepted.